-• Exit Point: There shall only be one exit point for those who join 2-year PG programs.
+• Exit Point: For those who join 2-year PG programmes, there shall only be one exit point.
 Students who exit at the end of 1st year shall be awarded a Postgraduate Diploma.

-5.7 Course Levels
+5.8 Course Levels

-- 400-499: Advanced courses which would include lecture courses with practicum, seminar-based course, term papers, research methodology, advanced laboratory experiments/software training, research projects, hands-on, internship/apprenticeship projects at the undergraduate level or first-year Postgraduate theoretical and practical courses - 500-599: For students who have graduated with a 4-year bachelor's degree.
+- 400-499: Advanced courses which would include lecture courses with practicum, seminar-based courses, term papers, research methodology, advanced laboratory experiments/software training, research projects, hands-on-training, internship/apprenticeship projects at the undergraduate level or first-year Postgraduate theoretical and practical courses - 500-599: For students who have graduated with a 4-year bachelor's degree.
 It provides an opportunity for original study or investigation in the major or field of specialization on an individual and more autonomous basis at the postgraduate level.

-Section 6 Course Structure and Detailed Syllabus
+Course Structure and Syllabus of the Framework

-6.1 Detailed Course Structure
+6.1 Course Structure of MCA